Daojim/portfolio/README.md

 git clone https://github.com/Daojim/portfolio.git
 cd portfolio
 npm install      # or yarn
-npm run dev      # local development at http://localhost:3000
+npm run dev      # local development at http://localhost:5173
 ```

 ## Usage

 - Browse the homepage to explore my projects.
 - Navigate sections via menu or links.
-- Contact me using the button/form at the bottom.
+- Contact me using the links at the bottom.

 _For contributions or feature suggestions, open an issue or PR._